Acrobat Reader is required

 The Public Service Commission has moved its website to the Government of Canada website.
 Its simple www.jobs.gc.ca appears still to be working to direct you to the new site.
 Click on Public service recruitment programs, then Graduate recruitment programs, then Post Secondary Recruitment.

+Job Applications: Job posters for entry-level positions with different departments and agencies are shown when the competition opens.
+Some may be added over the first few days.
+Typically, deadlines are the same but check to be sure.
+You can apply for as many positions as you wish and for which you qualify.
+No cross-referencing of applications is done by the government.
 Online Public Service Entrance Exam (PSEE): The PSEE was introduced several years ago as an online exercise to reduce the number of candidates eligible for subsequent in-person testing.
 Sub-test 1 (Reasoning) is a multiple-choice exam that tests problem-solving and reasoning abilities; Sub-test 2 (Judgement) is a multiple-choice situational test with options ranging through degrees of effectiveness.
 The online PSEE is administered in late October or November, after which candidates are told if they may proceed to the stage of in-person testing.
 It is now a replication of the same two PSEE-type tests, only with a different number of questions and allocation of time for each.

 Written Supervised PSEE Tests: Supervised in-person PSEE tests start in mid- to late November and can run for several months, usually on staggered weekends in major cities across Canada, typically at university or government buildings and possibly at selected Canadian posts around the world.
 Invited candidates are shown venues from which they may select their test location.